SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Layout/OrganizationLayout2/README.md

 #OrganizationChart Sample

-This sample how to generate an organizational chart without datasource.
-The spacing between the objects can be customized in the chart by using the horizontal spacingand vertical spacingproperties of layout.
-The orientation property of Layout can be used to change the orientation of the chart.
+This sample shows how to generate an organizational chart without a data source.
+The spacing between the objects can be customized in the chart by using the horizontal spacing and vertical spacing properties of the layout.
+The orientation property of the layout can be used to change the orientation of the chart.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/organization-model?theme=fluent